Raulcudris/EstructuraMicroservicios/README.md

-# SecuritySpringBoot
+# Microservices Structure
-Aplicación desarrollada en Spring boot con jwt java 11
+Microservices structure created in java 17 with springboot and Mysql server database